segmentio/segment-docs/src/connections/storage/catalog/aws-s3/index.md

 ## Getting Started

-The AWS destination puts the raw logs of the data Segment receives into your S3 bucket, encrypted, no matter what region the bucket is in.
+The AWS S3 destination puts the raw logs of the data Segment receives into your S3 bucket, encrypted, no matter what region the bucket is in.

 > info ""
 > Segment copies data into your bucket every hour around the :40 minute mark.
 You may see multiple files over a period of time depending on the amount of data Segment copies.

-Keep in mind that Amazon S3 works in a different way from most other destinations.
-Using a destinations selector like the [integrations object](/docs/connections/spec/common/#integrations) does not affect events with Amazon S3.
+Keep in mind that AWS S3 works differently than most other destinations.
+Using a destinations selector like the [integrations object](/docs/connections/spec/common/#integrations) does not affect events with AWS S3.

 The diagram below illustrates how the S3 destination works.